vhscom/fetch-inject/README.md

 ## Contributing

-Please use [Issues](https://github.com/vhs/fetch-inject/issues) for bugs and enhancement requests only.
-Bug reports not accompanied by a reduced test case, sufficient backing research and information to help progress the library may be closed without explanation.
+Please [create a new issue](https://codeberg.org/vhs/vhs/fetch-inject/issues/new) for bugs and enhancement requests and accompany any bug with a reduced test case.

-When submitting pull requests, use `npm run commit` to create [Commitizen-friendly](http://commitizen.github.io/cz-cli/) commit messages.
-Pulls should be squashed into a single commit prior to review and should PR against a backing issue.
+When sending pull requests please use `npm run commit` to create a [Conventional Commit](https://conventionalcommits.org) message.
+Pulls should be squashed into a single commit prior to review and, ideally, should PR against a backing issue.

-If you need support, you know [where to go](http://stackoverflow.com/questions/tagged/fetch-api).
+For support use Stack Overflow and tag your question with [`fetch-api`](http://stackoverflow.com/questions/tagged/fetch-api).

-## See Also
+## Related Projects

 - [fetch](https://github.com/github/fetch) - Polyfill for `window.fetch`
 - [promise-polyfill](https://github.com/taylorhakes/promise-polyfill) - Polyfill for Promises